 For example, in the painting "The Family of Henry VIII" (1543-1547) Henry looks huge sitting on the throne.
 Yet in the painting "Allegory of the Tudor Succession" (1572) Henry looks tiny, and shorter than some of his family members!

 In general, however, Henry looks like a domineering size, as demonstrated in his full-length portraits by Hans Holbein the Younger.
-He is clearly well above the average male height, and 6'1"-6'2" does seem to perfectly fit the way he generally appears in the artwork.
+Similar to other historical figures, he is clearly well above the average male height, and 6'1"-6'2" does seem to perfectly fit the way he generally appears in the artwork.

 The Top 5 Tallest Kings of England

 Believe it or not, there was an English King that was not only comfortably taller than Henry, but also reigned before him!
 King Edward IV, who was born 49 years earlier than Henry was a very tall man for his time!